DPrakashMewari/DPrakashMewari/README.md

 ## I'm a Python Developer and Machine Learning,Deep Learning Enthusiast!!

 - 🌱 I’m currently learning everything related to my Interest
-- 🥅 2024 Goals: DP Microsoft and Embedded Techno Project
+- 🥅 2025 Goals: DP Microsoft and Embedded Techno Project
-- :golf: To Become a Certified AI Engineer
+- :golf: To Become a AI Engineer

 ### Connect with me: